mrpeski/evaluate-news-nlp/README.md

 1. This project runs on `Node.js`.
 In the root folder `npm install` to install it dependencies.
 2. Then run `npm run start` to start the express server.

+### Netlify Server (Optional)
+This project also allows for development with Netlify development server.
+Please follow the following instructions to develop with Netlify
+1. This project runs on `Node.js`.
+In the root folder `npm install` to install it dependencies.
+2. Then run `npm run netlify:fn:serve` to start the serverless Netlify function.

 ### SPA Frontend
 This part of the project ensures that webpack is properly setup to handle two types of environment;
 1. Development